cambiotraining/sars-cov-2-genomics/04-artic_nextflow.md

 - Recognise what the main steps are in processing raw sequencing data to generate consensus genome sequences, including sequence alignment, primer trimming and consensus generation.
 - Recognise the differences between Illumina and Nanopore pipelines.
-- Apply the `connor-lab/ncov2019-artic-nf` _Nextflow_ pipeline to generate a consensus sequence from Illumina and Nanopore data.
+- Apply the `nf-core/viralrecon` _Nextflow_ pipeline to generate a consensus sequence from Illumina and Nanopore data.
-- Troubleshoot issues when running a _Nextflow_ pipeline and resume the pipeline in case of a failure.
-- Check basic data quality metrics on the assembled sequences and identify sequences for downstream analyses.
+- Interpret and critically evaluate data quality reports from the assembled sequences and identify sequences suitable for downstream analyses.

 :::